Tap here to get 5 Secrets to Stress Free Dinners

 How to Make Roasted Broccoli and Cauliflower

-1. Cut your broccoli and cauliflower into small bite-sized pieces.
 My kiddos don’t like the stems of the broccoli, so I cut those off and eat them raw while I’m cooking, but you can also throw them away.
-Line a rimmed baking sheet with parchment paper.
+Toss the veggies with garlic, salt, pepper, oil, and shredded cheese.

-3. Bake the veggies.
-I would start checking on it around 30 minutes so you can see how done you want it.
+Toss the mixture halfway through baking.
+Start checking on it around 30 minutes so you can see how done you want it.
 I like mine pretty roasted, so I would edge more towards 40 minutes.
 Enjoy!

 How to Cut Cauliflower and Broccoli